 For this purpose, a range of responses can be produced as a function of the different uncertain parameters (for example the scintillator light yield in POLAR).
 Subsequently, using a range of both on ground and in-orbit calibration measurements, one can fit all the different components, thereby optimizing the final response.
-Such a method has previously been used in Xu et al. 2014 (ApJ 794, 97).
+Such a method has previously been used for a spectrometer in Xu et al. 2014 (ApJ 794, 97) - a similar approach can be used for polarimetry.
 The final remaining uncertainty can later be naturally incorporated into the response, allowing to take instrument induced systematics directly into account in the analysis, and removing the need for adding artificial uncertainties.